 Step 2: Cloud migration and execution

 Public sector entities must prepare for new ways of working once applications and workloads have been successfully migrated to the cloud.
-While focusing on the specifics of migration, we recommend taking the time to understand why cloud governance, cloud security, and cloud automation and orchestration are so important to long-term cloud success.
+While focusing on the specifics of migration, we recommend taking the time to understand why cloud governance, cloud compliance, cloud security, and cloud automation and orchestration are so important to long-term cloud success.

 Cloud governance